OPS-E2E-PPE/VBA-Docs/Language/Concepts/Getting-Started/calling-procedures-with-the-same-name.md

 > [!TIP]
 > - If you rename a module or project, be sure to change the module or project name wherever it appears in calling [statements](../../Glossary/vbe-glossary.md#statement); otherwise, Visual Basic will not be able to find the called procedure.
-You can use the **Replace** command on the **[Edit](../../reference/user-interface-help/edit-menu.md)** menu to find and replace text in a module.
+Use the **Replace** command on the **[Edit](../../reference/user-interface-help/edit-menu.md)** menu to find and replace text in a module.
 > - To avoid naming conflicts among referenced projects, give your procedures unique names so you can call a procedure without specifying a project or module.

 ## See also